LightFiLimited/lf-documentation/docs/sensors/01_install.md

 #### Placement
 The BASE sensors is designed to be ceiling mounted.
 We recommend that each BASE sensor cover a 10m – 15m radius (100-250m²) of the floor plan when determining install locations.
 For open-plan areas, a coverage radius of 20m may be acceptable.
 For sites with many walls a coverage radius of < 10m may be necessary.
+The range of the sensors means placement can be flexible and adjusted to be closest to suitable cabling and mounting points.
 A typical install location is near existing WiFi Access Points.

 #### Power
 The BASE sensor can be powered via DC power input or Power over Ethernet (PoE) 802.3af (48V) via the POE Port.
-In almost all instances, we recommend using PoE, as this will provide data and power over a single cable.
-Where PoE is not available the device can be powered using the DC power input port (it is not necessary, or desirable to power using both PoE and DC input simultaneously).
+In almost all instances, we recommend using PoE, as this will provide data and power over a single cable and can be provided by affordable and readily available PoE network switches.
+Where PoE is not available the device can be powered using the DC power input port (it is not necessary, or desirable, to power using both PoE and DC input simultaneously).

 ![PoE Port](../img/sensors/install/2_Base_PoE-250px.png)